Retelling: A Conversation with Zita Cobb

 Zita Cobb travels across Canada to discuss the Fogo Process and the continued role of arts in developing the community economics practiced by Shorefast to the benefit of Fogo Island.

 A photographer, filmmaker, designer, and writer.
 Graduate of the inaugural class of the School for Advanced Studies in the Arts & Humanities (SASAH) at Western University.
 Has a passion for telling stories through music, cinema, and words.
 Dreams of working to make a difference for others through community organizations, specifically those who are a part of his local.
 Believes in the value of the humanities for all and embraces learning and development through real and authentic relationships.

 Joel R. Burton

 A PhD Candidate in English at Western University.
 Maintains lifelong connection to the people and traditions of Atlantic Canada.
 Supports diverse forms of research and community engagement with an emphasis on storytelling.
 Committed to finding ways to use narrative and conversation as methods of learning and knowledge creation in the humanities and beyond.
-Board Secretary of the Friends of Writers at Woody Point and founding member of the Public Humanities at Western.
+Secretary of the Friends of Writers at Woody Point and a founding member of the Public Humanities at Western.